Gossy

 Gossy is the fourth studio album by English singer-songwriter Matt Goss.
-It was released in 2009 by TMG Records and featured the hit single Firefly which was remixed by Paul Oakenfold< and went straight to #1 in the world trance charts.
+It was released in 2009 by TMG Records and featured the hit single Firefly which was remixed by Paul Oakenfold and went straight to #1 in the world trance charts.
 The album was produced, mixed, written and financed completely by Matt Goss and features the tracks Evil which tied in with his Vegas residency and Change Me which was later recorded by Akon and Keri Hilson.

+The original US release featured 14 tracks while the later UK version included 4 new tracks & 1 Remix minus Evil (Dave Aude Club Mix) from the original.